 Hair loss is simply the partial or complete absence of hair from areas on the body where it normally grows.
-Hair loss is medically known as alopecia and can also be referred to as baldness.
+This condition is medically known as alopecia and can also be referred to as baldness.
 Alopecia can affect both men and women of all ages.
 There are many different types of alopecia with many different causes and symptoms.

-The most common cause of hair loss is male-pattern baldness (androgenic alopecia).
-This type of hair loss is hereditary and will affect around 50% of all men by the age of 50.
+The most common cause is male-pattern baldness (androgenic alopecia).
+This type of baldness is hereditary and will affect around 50% of all men by the age of 50.
 Male-pattern baldness is characterised as a receding hairline accompanied by thinning of the hair on the temples and crown.

 Male-pattern baldness is caused by sensitivity of the hair follicles to the hormone testosterone.
 With exposure to testosterone the hair follicles eventually shrink and stop functioning.
 Male-pattern baldness is normally genetic and is not a sign of disease or ill health.
 Hair loss in men can be effectively treated, with a number of treatment options available including medicinal and surgical options.